-Most people haven’t even heard of a lay bet, so in this post, I explain lay betting is and how you can use to make money from bookmakers offers.
+Most people haven’t even heard of a lay bet, so in this post, I explain what lay betting is and how you can use laying bets to make money by combining with bets placed at bookmakers.

-Lay betting is the key to understanding Matched Betting and once you understand how lay bets work you will be able to make your own profits.
+Lay betting is the key to understanding Matched Betting and once you understand how lay bets work you will be able to make your own profits from exploiting offers without gambling.

 I’m going to explain a back bet at bookmakers first because this is the typical bet most people make and already understand to some degree.